-Niko has almost 20 years of professional experience in transportation, environmental and land use planning.
-Before co-founding Eisen|Letunic, he worked as a planner for several government agencies in the Bay Area at the local, regional and federal levels, including the U.S. Environmental Protection Agency, the Bay Area Air Quality Management District, the Association of Bay Area Governments/Bay Trail Project and the City of Oakland.
+Niko Letunic has 25 years of professional experience in transportation and environmental planning.
+Before co-founding Eisen|Letunic, he worked at several public agencies in the Bay Area, including the U.S. Environmental Protection Agency, the Association of Bay Area Governments and the City of Oakland.

 At Eisen|Letunic, Niko has most recently managed the development of plans and studies for the following agencies or jurisdictions:

 - Lake Area Planning Council (Lake County)

 In keeping with Eisen|Letunic’s small-firm approach and “flat” management structure, Niko served as both principal-in-charge and main staff person on each of those projects.
 Past projects of his have won awards from the Transportation Research Board and from the American Planning Association, including at the local, state and, most recently, national levels.